John D. Hertz: Business career

 In 1926, he sold a majority share in Yellow Cab Manufacturing Company together with its subsidiaries, Yellow Coach Manufacturing Company and "Hertz Drive-Ur-Self," to General Motors.
 With the sale, Hertz joined GM's board of directors.

 He then sold his remaining interest in the Yellow Cab Company in 1929 following the firebombing of his stables, where 11 horses were killed.

-In 1933, Robert Lehman sold Hertz a minority interest in Lehman Brothers investment bank in New York City and he remained a member of the firm until his death.
+Hertz also became a partner at Lehman Brothers investment bank in New York City.
+In 1933, Robert Lehman sold Hertz a minority interest in Lehman Brothers, and Hertz remained a member of the firm until his death.
 In 1938, Hertz was prepared to buy Eastern Air Lines from General Motors but the airline's General Manager, Eddie Rickenbacker, was able to raise sufficient financing to acquire Eastern before Hertz could exercise his option.
 In 1943 he sold his remaining interest in Yellow Coach Manufacturing Company to General Motors.

 Using The Omnibus Corporation he re-purchased the car rental business from General Motors in 1953.
 The Omnibus Corporation then divested itself of its public transport interests, changed its name to The Hertz Corporation and was listed on the New York Stock Exchange the following year.

 Personal life

-In 1903, he married Francis (Fannie) Kesner of Chicago with whom he had three children: Leona Jane, John Jr., and Helen.
-His son was born Leonard J. Hertz and changed his name at the age of seventeen to John D. Hertz, Jr. in honor of his father; John Jr. later became an advertising executive and was briefly married (1942–44) to film star Myrna Loy.
+In 1903, Hertz married Francis (Fannie) Kesner of Chicago with whom he had three children: Leona Jane, John Jr., and Helen.
+His son was born Leonard J. Hertz and changed his name at the age of seventeen to John D. Hertz Jr. in honor of his father; John Jr., later became an advertising executive and was briefly married (1942–44) to film star Myrna Loy.